beautiful-numbers/lehmer-lean/README.md

 This is not a defect by itself.
 It is the declared role of this file.

 `PierreDeFermat.lean` is not meant to contain every branch proof internally.
-It identifies the closure obligations that must be discharged by the branch/range pipelines.
+It identifies the closure obligations that are discharged by the branch/range pipelines and checks the final referee-facing assembly.

-However, the fact that it is an assembly file is also not, by itself, a proof that the branch closures have been discharged.
-This is exactly where the granularity issue matters.
+However, the fact that it is an assembly file is also not, by itself, the complete audit.
+This is where the granularity issue matters.

-Because Lean can verify both weak interfaces and strong proof-carrying objects, the correct question is not simply whether `PierreDeFermat.lean` has hypotheses.
-The correct question is whether the hypotheses it consumes correspond downstream to sufficiently granular, proof-carrying, or responsibility-carrying closure artifacts.
+Because Lean can verify both weak interfaces and strong proof-carrying objects, the correct question is not simply whether `PierreDeFermat.lean` has inputs.
+The correct question is whether the inputs it consumes correspond downstream to sufficiently granular, proof-carrying, or responsibility-carrying closure artifacts.

 Therefore, observing that `PierreDeFermat.lean` is an aggregator neither proves nor refutes the formalization.
-It identifies the final assembly point.
-A complete review must trace each consumed closure obligation to its branch/range endpoint and check the granularity of the proof data there.
+It identifies the final audit assembly point.
+A complete review traces each consumed closure obligation to its branch/range endpoint and checks the granularity of the proof data there.

 The relevant endpoint statements in this file are: